Tal58/API_WORKSHOP/Weather_Condition_App/README.md

 - analyze a problem, create a weather condition app populated with a real weather api.

-- demonstrate their knowledge of algorithmic design principles.
+- demonstrate knowledge of algorithmic design principles.

 ## Project Skeleton